SAP-samples/cxii-shopping-assistant-ui-component/cxaiaskproductocc/README.md

 Alternatively you can remove `@Secured` from OCC Controllers classes, in this case OCC proxy will be fully open which is not recommended.

-## Example Assistant Config JSON
+## Sample Assistant Config JSON
-Example payload for use when creating a config from backoffice (JSON field).
+Sample payload for use when creating a config from backoffice (JSON field).
 This is subject to change and not all features are currently used, please consult https://api.sap.com/api/sap-cxai-apiResource-ShoppingAssistant-v1/resource/create_config_v2_v2_config_post

 ```json